Skip to main content

 Rules:

-• A variant constructor must be called with the declared arity and field types.
+• A variant constructor must be called with matching field types.
+Same error path.

-• A bare variant name (no parens) is rejected today, although the grammar may allow it.
-Document and pin the behaviour.
+• A bare variant name (no parens) in expression position is rejected at the type checker because the constructor has function type.

 Match typing